Help & Documentation

 Step 2: Review Differences & Make Decisions

 The diff review table shows every difference found, grouped by type.
 For each item you choose an action — what should happen when you apply.
-Every item defaults to Skip (do nothing) so you're always in control.
+Items load with policy defaults/recommendations, while destructive choices are guarded and require explicit confirmation (otherwise they remain Ignore this round).

 Step 3: Apply & View Results